Retatrutide

 A New Class of Weight Loss Medication

-Retatrutide (LY3437943) is an investigational medication developed by Eli Lilly that represents the next frontier in GLP-1-based weight loss therapy.
+Retatrutide (LY3437943) is an investigational medication developed by Eli Lilly.
 Unlike semaglutide, which targets a single receptor (GLP-1), or tirzepatide, which targets two receptors (GLP-1 and GIP), retatrutide activates three receptors simultaneously: GLP-1, GIP, and glucagon.

-This triple-agonist approach is designed to attack obesity through multiple biological pathways at once, potentially producing greater weight loss than any currently available medication.
+This triple-agonist approach is designed to act on obesity through multiple biological pathways at once.
 Retatrutide is not yet FDA-approved and is currently in Phase 2 and Phase 3 clinical trials.
 It is not available through pharmacies, compounding facilities, or any legal commercial channel.

 How the Three Receptors Contribute